 Lights and candles are fire hazards.
 If you use electric lights, look for frayed or exposed wires, and make sure no wires are pinched by furniture and no cords run under rugs.
 Do not use the same extension cord for more than three strands of lights and turn off all lights before going to bed.
 When lighting candles, remove flammable materials from the area and never leave a burning candle unattended.
 The liquid in bubble lights and oil lamps can cause death if swallowed by a child.
 Immediately throw away a bubble light if it is cracked or broken.
 If you suspect that a child might have swallowed this liquid, call your local poison control center at 1-800-222-1222.

 Instructions for new toys should always be read to make sure toys are appropriate for your child’s age and abilities.
-Some toys may pose a choking hazard to children younger than 3 years of age.
+Some toys may pose a choking hazard to children younger than 3 years of age, including toys such as fidget spinners, which are popular and include small pieces that can be taken apart.
 Toys that are too advanced or too simple can be misused and lead to injuries.
 Protect young eyes by avoiding toys that shoot objects into the air.
 Any child younger than 8 years of age needs close adult supervision if using riding toys that require balance, like foot-powered scooters.
 If you are giving a child a riding toy for the holidays, also give the child a helmet.